codefresh-io/docs.codefresh.io/_docs/incubation/osx-ios-builds.md

 title: "macOS and iOS builds"
 description: "Using Codefresh for Mac/iPhone applications"
 group: incubation
+redirect_from:
+  - /docs/incubation/osx-ios-builds/
 toc: true
 ---

-Codefresh is offering alpha support for macOS and/or iOS as a CI/CD environment.
-Access to the build environment is possible after invite only.
-To run macOS/iOS pipelines in Codefresh, [open a free account]({{site.baseurl}}/docs/getting-started/create-a-codefresh-account/) and then [contact sales](https://codefresh.io/contact-us/) in order to enable this build environment type.
+Codefresh offers alpha support for macOS and/or iOS as a CI/CD environment.
+Access to the build environment is possible by invitation only.
+To run macOS/iOS pipelines in Codefresh, [open a free account]({{site.baseurl}}/docs/administration/account-user-management/create-codefresh-account/) and then [contact sales](https://codefresh.io/contact-us/){:target="\_blank"} in order to enable this build environment type.

 > macOS/iOS builds are only available for the SaaS platform.
 They are not available for the Hybrid platform at this time.

 ## Enabling macOS/iOS support

-Once approved, you will get access to a special runtime environment environment that will run your macOS/iOS builds.
-To use this environment [create a new pipeline]({{site.baseurl}}/docs/configure-ci-cd-pipeline/pipelines/) and select it in the pipeline settings screen.
+Once approved, you will get access to a special runtime environment that will run your macOS/iOS builds.
+To use this environment [create a new pipeline]({{site.baseurl}}/docs/pipelines/pipelines/) and select it in the pipeline settings screen.

 {% include
 image.html